 I decided that this time, I would take the opportunity to change that pattern of subconscious self-sabotage.
-Fortunately, my sister, Jessica Mercure, is a psychotherapist and up on the latest healing techniques.
+Fortunately, my sister is a psychotherapist and current with the latest healing techniques.
 She had used something called EMDR to prepare herself for a much needed, much dreaded surgery, and not only did she go through the surgery without her expected panic, but she healed so quickly that her surgeon was amazed.

 EMDR (eye movement desensitization and reprocessing) moves the attention of the traumatized person from the right to left to right to left sides of the body, seemingly from the sympathetic (fight or flight) to the parasympathetic (rest and digest) nervous systems, so that the mind can rapidly process stressful memories and information that may have been “stuck” or undigested, sometimes for decades.
 Successfully healing combat veterans and rape survivors of post traumatic stress disorder (PTSD) in only a few sessions (rather than years of talking therapy), EMDR works equally well with less intense problems, including my musical performance issues.

 Developed by Francine Shapiro, PhD, a clinical psychologist, EMDR holds up to rigorous double blind testing.
 No one is exactly sure WHY it works, only that, when it is administered correctly by a therapist trained in the technique, it rocks.